robreuss/VirtualGameController/README.md

 - There are also instructions on the Wiki for testing using [DemoBots](https://github.com/robreuss/VirtualGameController/wiki/Testing-using-DemoBots) (in Swift) and [SceneKitVehicle](https://github.com/robreuss/VirtualGameController/wiki/Testing-using-SceneKitVehicle) (in Objective C) sample projects from Apple.

 ## Working with MFi Hardware-based Controllers
-VirtualGameController is a wrapper around Apple's Game Controller framework, and so working with hardware controllers with VGC is the same as it is with the [Game Controller framework](https://developer.apple.com/library/tvos/documentation/GameController/Reference/GCController_Ref/index.html).
+VirtualGameController is a wrapper around Apple's Game Controller framework, and so working with hardware controllers with VGC is the same as it is with Apple's [Game Controller framework](https://developer.apple.com/library/tvos/documentation/GameController/Reference/GCController_Ref/index.html).
 See the Game Integration section below and the sample projects for additional details.

 ## Creating a Software-based Peripheral
 ####Initialization